GW-HIVE/biomuta-old/docs/source/icgc_download.rst

 **Fields**
 ^^^^^^^^^^
-Fields used are convered in the mapping section during the VCF to CSV conversion process.
+Fields used are covered in the convert step.